niklasb/webkit-server/README.md

 # Building and Installing

-* If you only want to build the server, you can use the provided shell script `build.sh`.
+To install the Python binding (this also builds the server and places it into Python's `site-package` directory):

-* If you want to install the Python binding, you can use `sudo python setup.py install` (this also builds the server and places it into Python's `site-packages` directory).
+    sudo python setup.py install

-* If you want to use the Webkit server for web scraping, please take a look at [pyscrape][5].
+If you don't need the Python bindings, you can also use the supplied `build.sh` shellscript to build the server only.

 # License